National Day for Truth and Reconciliation

 – Chief Dr. Robert Joseph

-At Community Forests International, our team will be taking the week and the day to focus on our internal work, learning, and strategies on how we can best uplift and further Indigenous partnerships, solidarity, and land-based reconciliation efforts.
-Members of our team are also marking National Day for Truth and Reconciliation by donating their wages from the day.
-To learn why, visit the newly launched One Day’s Pay initiative.
+At Community Forests International, our team will be taking the day to focus on our internal work, learning, and strategies on how we can best uplift and further Indigenous partnerships, solidarity, and land-based reconciliation efforts in the Wabanaki forest.

 We encourage settlers in our wider community to use the day to continue educating themselves and to give back to Indigenous-led movements, organizations, or nations.
 Attend an event in your community or virtually, read the Truth and Reconciliation Report, listen to the voices of Indigenous Peoples through storytelling.
-And continue learning and taking action after this day is over.
+And continue learning and taking action each and every day.

 Former Residential School students can call 1-866-925-4419 for emotional crisis referral services and information on other health supports.
 Indigenous peoples across Canada can also go to The Hope for Wellness Help Line or chat services 24 hours a day, 7 days a week for counselling and crisis intervention.